eluv-io/avpipe/README.md

 The following repositories can be checked out in any directory, but for better organization it is recommended to be cloned in the same parent directory like _src_
 (_src_ is the workspace containing FFmpeg and avpipe).
  - elv-io/FFmpeg:
    - `git clone git@github.com:eluv-io/FFmpeg.git`
- - qluvio/avpipe: (this will be moved to elv-io)
+ - eluv-io/avpipe:
-   - `git clone git@github.com:qluvio/avpipe.git`
+   - `git clone git@github.com:eluv-io/avpipe.git`

 ## Build FFmpeg and avpipe